utterclarity/clear-wallet/README.md

 configuration
 -------------

-You have to make a file called `config.json` in the directory of `main.py`, which contains information for Flask's app settings.
+First off, rename `config.json.sample` to `config.json`.
+This file contains information for Flask's app settings.
 Namely the `SECRET_KEY`.

-Make the contents something like this:
+The contents should look something like this:
 ```javascript
 {
     "SECRET_KEY": "__secret__"